 All company-supplied technology, including but not limited to, databases, internet, email and voice mail systems, and company-related work records belong to the company and not to the employee, and employees should have no expectation of privacy in its contents, or the contents of information sent or received using the company’s systems.
 Such company-supplied technology is subject to unannounced monitoring, inspections, searches, filtering, data analysis, retrieval, and disclosure, on a periodic and/or ongoing basis, wichin the sole discretion of the company.
 Inappropriate or illegal use or communications may be subject to disciplinary action up to and including termination of employment.
 Employees consent to the terms of this policy by their use of the company’s technology.

 Employees may not post confidential or proprietary information about the company, clients, employees or applicants.
 Employees may not post about aspects of the company that is part of a non-disclosure agreement; doing so is grounds for immediate termination and legal action.
 Employees must be respectful to fellow employees, customers, partners and competitors.
 If an employee does decide to post complaints or criticism, employees may not post any material that is defamatory, libelous, threatening, abusive or embarrassing to another person or entity related to Agari.
-When posting on social media sites, including blogs, discussion forums, newsgroups, and email distribution lists, if Agari is a subject of the content an employee is creating, the employee must be clear and open about the fact that he or she is an employee and make it clear that his or her views do not represent those of
+When posting on social media sites, including blogs, discussion forums, newsgroups, and email distribution lists, if Agari is a subject of the content an employee is creating, the employee must be clear and open about the fact that he or she is an employee and make it clear that his or her views do not represent those of Agari.

-The Agari Director of Engineering and Security coordinates all security and privacy efforts.
+The Agari Senior Director of Engineering and Security coordinates all security and privacy efforts.
 This function reports directly to the CTO.
 Responsibilities of this role include:

 All Agari employees are required to submit to a background check and provide specific documents verifying identity at the time of employment.
 Failure to cooperate fully with the background check process or any dishonestly or omissions in the information provided may preclude employment with Agari.
 Background checks differ by geography to account for local laws.
 In all cases, they include criminal checks, education and employment reports.
 All background checks for US employees comply with the Fair Credit Reporting Act.
 Background checks are performed by a reputable third party vendor.